Stoke Damerel's Board of Governor's includes representatives from 4 different areas of the school community:

 Day to day, my wife and I own and run Monty's Cafe on the Barbican.
 In my spare time I enjoy the Devon coast and countryside, and whenever I can I try to play a bit of tennis.

-I am a parent governor with 1 child in SDPS.
+My name is Haidee Dampney and I am a parent governor with 1 child at Stoke Damerel Primary School.
 I was keen to join the governing board to take an active role in supporting and helping to develop the school.

 For the past 20 years I have worked with children and young people and have a background in training adults.
 I am now pursuing a career in teaching Yoga to adults, children and young people.
 In my spare time I greatly enjoy exploring the outdoors with my family and friends.

-I am committed to supporting SDPS to continue to ensure every child has the opportunity to reach their potential within a safe and happy learning environment.
+I am committed to supporting Stoke Damerel Primary School and to continue to ensure every child has the opportunity to reach their potential within a safe and happy learning environment.